 We invite you to visit each exhibit, in City Hall, 4035 Broadway, in the Grove City Town Center.
 City Hall is open, for the exhibit, Monday through Friday from 9 a.m. to 4 p.m.
 Visitors can schedule an appointment by Tami Kelly at 614-277-3065.

-Special thanks to founder and curator of the Art Concern, Ray Kline, for his years of dedicated service to the Grove City cultural arts community.
+In Memorium: Special thanks to founder and curator of the Art Concern, Ray Kline, for his years of dedicated service to the Grove City cultural arts community.